Director of Training, Corporate Development and Academic Outreach

 Loray Moser has 20 years' experience expanding across both education and industry.
 She is noted for her advocacy in supporting women in analytical career fields.
 Loray is well published and her work has been presented at both educational and business conferences domestically and internationally.
 She has been noted to have a special connection with her audience and an authentic, yet humorous, approach to problem solving in today's challenging business environment.
 She is a member of the US Women's Chamber of Commerce and Network of Executive Women.
 Loray created Glen Ivy League as a support for business owners and entrepreneurs.
 She also spent several years working with the Supply Chain Management Research Center at the Sam M. Walton College of Business.
-Loray joined the Global Campus in 2016, and manages the Coffee Break Podcast.
+Loray joined the Global Campus in 2016, and created the Coffee Break Podcast.